segmentio/segment-docs/src/personas/journeys/build-journey.md

 ![Step types](images/journey_step-types.png)

-**Wait for condition** defines the conditions which a user must fulfill to be moved from the previous step, to the next step.
+**Wait for condition** defines the conditions which a user must fulfill to move from the previous step, to the next step.
 You can define conditions from scratch, or import conditions from an existing audience.

 ![wait for condition](images/journey_wait-for-condition.png)